jessemorris/better_launch/README.md

 ### Action immediacy
 In ROS2 launch, launch files create tasks that are then passed as a single batch to an asynchronous event loop.
 This makes e.g. having conditions on arguments so incredibly weird.
 In *better_launch* however, all actions are taken immediately: if you create a node, its process is started right away; if you include another *better_launch* launch file, its contents will be handled before the function returns.

-The only exception to this is including other ROS2 launch files.
+The only exception to this is adding ROS2 actions, which includes including regular ROS2 launch files.
 Since they still rely on the ROS2 launch system, they need to be turned into proper ROS2 tasks and passed to the asynchronous event loop.
-Such includes will be stored until your launch function returns and executed at the very end.
+Usually the ROS2 launch service process is started immediately the first time a ROS2 action is passed to *better_launch*, and from then on will handle all passed actions asynchronously in the background.

 ### Type checking